-The Research Nucleus on Environmental and Natural Resource Economics – Universidad de Concepción, is a research group supported by the Millennium Social Sciences Initiative, from the Ministry of Economics, Promotion and Tourism, of the Government of Chile.
+The Research Nucleus on Environmental and Natural Resource Economics (NENRE), is a research group that was supported by the Millennium Social Sciences Initiative, from the Ministry of Economics, Promotion and Tourism, of the Government of Chile.
 A main task of the nucleus is to promote and reinforce the development of research for appropriate environmental and natural resources management and conservation, responding to the current and future challenges and demands of society.

 The Nucleus has a unique small core of researchers in a country in Latin America.
 The aim of this group is to conduct research to produce high quality scientific knowledge to help shape sound policies to protect the environment and achieve a sustainable use of natural resources.
 It conducts theoretical and empirical research primarily motivated by policy relevant problems and questions.
 The scientific activity of the Nucleus covers a number of research areas, including Environmental Economics, Fisheries Economics, Development and Poverty, Forestry Economics, Environmental Valuation, Climate Change, and Political Economy and Institutional Economics.
-It primarily contributes to human capital formation through teaching activities to undergraduate Chilean students pursuing a bachelor science degree in Economics, and to Latin-American students pursuing a Master degree (Master Program of Natural Resource and Environmental Economics).
+It primarily contributes to human capital formation through teaching activities to undergraduate Chilean students pursuing a bachelor science degree in Economics and Management, and to Latin-American students pursuing a Master degree and PhD program.
 It also develops specific activities to strengthen the links between the nucleus researchers and agents involved in the design of environmental and natural resource management policies at the regional, national and international levels.

 We develop theoretical and applied research with emphasis on the design of public policies for the management and protection of natural resources and the environment.
 The research of the nucleus is oriented to increasing knowledge about the consequences of current uses of natural and environmental resources at the local, national and international levels.
 The activities of the nucleus aim to generate analytical and managerial capacity, as well as to develop and disseminate knowledge and promotion of debate on the management of natural and environmental resources, from the perspective of the economic sciences.